solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 7. In the top right, select the time to be **Last 30 minutes** then select **Apply**.

-8. In your Windows-based lab virtual machine, open a command prompt window, in the windows search area, type **cmd** and select it.
+8. In your Windows-based lab virtual machine open a command prompt window, in the windows search area, type **cmd** and select it.

 9. Run the following commands to execute a `pgbench` test directly